Before starting a reissue, you will need to generate a brand new CSR/RSA pair and save your RSA key for further installation.

-Note: Starting May 3, 2016, Comodo (now Sectigo) certificates can be reissued for any Common Name at no additional cost.
+Note: Starting May 3, 2016, Comodo (now Sectigo) certificates can be reissued for any common name at no additional cost.

 If you are reissuing an OV/EV SSL, use the same contact information that you used originally, unless you are reissuing the certificate to change this information.
-This will save you some time during reissuance.
+This will save you some time during reissue.

 Now that you’re aware of all the main points during reissue, we may proceed.